gabromerorodriguez/AD-Deploying-AzureVMs/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Deployment and Configuration of VMs within Azure.
+- Deployment and Configuration of VMs within Azure
-- Installation of Active Directory Domain Services.
+- Installation of Active Directory Domain Services
-- Adding a Computer to a Domain.
+- Adding a Computer to a Domain
-- Creation of Active Directory users using a PowerShell Script.
+- Creation of Active Directory users using a PowerShell Script

 <h2>Deployment and Configuration Steps</h2>